dandavison/xenops/README.md

     This is necessary because Xenops uses [emacs-aio](https://github.com/skeeto/emacs-aio).

-    If you are using MacOS, install emacs from homebrew using either the `emacs-plus` or `emacs-mac` packages, since they provide the required SVG support.
+    If you are using MacOS, install emacs from homebrew using the `emacs-mac` package (aka Mitsuharu's Emacs build), since it uses WebKit to render SVG, resulting in beautifully crisp images.

 1. **Clone the Xenops git repository to a location on your computer.**